3 days sailing through Halong Bay, Vietnam – A Detailed Review of Indochina Junk’s Dragon Legend 1

 A bit about Halong Bay

 Halong Bay is around 165km from Hanoi and is an impressive 43,400 ha which includes an equally impressive 1600 islands and islets.
-The amazing thing about that is that most of these island and islets are uninhabited by humans which just adds to their beauty.
+The amazing thing about that is that most of these islands and islets are uninhabited by humans which just adds to their beauty.

 Halong Bay, in ancient Vietnamese, translates to descending dragon and originated from a legend of this ancient land and Bai Tu Long Bay translates to The dragon parts the offspring.
 Interesting isn’t it?